 Disadvantages to the consignor are:

-- Receives less revenue than selling directly to end users (the use of a consignee reduces the amount of revenues earned)
+Receives less revenue than selling directly to end-users (the use of a consignee reduces the amount of revenue earned)

 Disadvantages to the consignee are:

-- Inventory holding costs if a large amount of goods are unsold
+Inventory holding costs if a large number of goods are unsold